Appendices

 15. Misuse of computer facilities or resources, including:

-4. Use of computing facilities, university network, or other resources to interfere with the work of another member of the university community.
+D. Use of computing facilities, campus network, or other resources to interfere with the work of another member of the University Community.

-17. Failure to comply with directions of, or interference with, any University official or any public safety officer while acting in the performance of his/her duties.
+17. Failure to comply with directions or, or interference with, any university official or any public safety officer while acting in the performance of their duties.

 19. Violation of the Student Conduct Procedures, including: